Health Insurance by Province: What’s Covered in Canada

 Public health insurance coverage by province

 Canadian public health insurance covers most medically necessary treatments and interventions that you can access through a hospital or a general practitioner.
-Unless you qualify for extended health benefits, most provinces and territories ask you to pay for ambulance services, travel health coverage, medical specialist treatments, and more out-of-pocket.
+Unless you qualify for extended health benefits, most provinces and territories ask you to pay for dental care, prescription drugs, mental health services, and more out-of-pocket.

 Public health insurance in Ontario

 What’s covered?
-Public health insurance in Ontario covers all medically necessary hospital and physician services, plus dental and vision services performed in a hospital, under the Ontario Health Insurance Plan (OHIP).
+Public health insurance in Ontario covers all medically necessary hospital and physician services, plus dental and vision services performed in a hospital, under the Ontario Health Insurance Plan (OHIP), which is administered by the Ontario Ministry of Health.

 See OHIP’s health care services and Ontario Health’s clinical programs directory for more.

-What to look for in a private health insurance plan: Ontario residents ages 25+ and those with moderate to high incomes need dental, prescription, vision, and paramedical insurance so they don’t miss essential preventative, and in some cases, essential services.
+What to look for in a private health insurance plan: Ontario residents ages 25+ and those with moderate to high incomes need dental, prescription, vision, and paramedical insurance so they don’t miss essential preventative services.

 Public health insurance in British Columbia

 What’s covered?
 Public health insurance in British Columbia covers all medically necessary hospital and physician services, plus dental and vision services performed in a hospital, under the Medical Services Plan (MSP).
-All BC residents are automatically covered for the cost of many contraceptives, opioid use disorder treatments, and a few other medications under PharmaCare Plan Z.
+All BC residents are eligible for income-based coverage of most prescription drugs, including contraceptives, diabetes supplies, nicotine replacement therapies, and Paxlovid, through the Fair PharmaCare program.

-See Child Health BC, Healthy Kids, Supplementary Benefits, Supplements and Programs, Family and Social Supports, and SeniorsBC.ca for more.
+See Child Health BC, Healthy Kids, Supplementary Benefits, Supplements and Programs, Family and Social Supports, SeniorsBC.ca, and BC PharmaCare Plans for more.

 What to look for in a private health insurance plan: The average BC household pays the highest amount out-of-pocket for dental services in Canada, making good dental insurance a must.
 The same goes for paramedical services such as acupuncture, massage therapy, and physiotherapy.